Upper Texas Coast

 I have also left off most extinct species like Ivory-billed Woodpecker and Passenger Pigeon.
 However, I left Eskimo Curlew on the list since the UTC had the last known observation of this bird in 1962.
 I also left Greater Prairie Chicken on the list since this species still had existing habitat here as late as the 1960s, and continues to have a naturally occurring population in adjoining Colorado County, which is home to the Attwater Prairie Chicken Refuge.

-Column 2. - The second column is an annotated list from the publication "Birdlife of Houston, Galveston, and Upper Texas Coast" by Eubanks, Behrstock, and Weeks (2006).
+Column 2. - The third column is an annotated list from the publication "Birdlife of Houston, Galveston, and Upper Texas Coast" by Eubanks, Behrstock, and Weeks (2006).
 This book is remarkable in it's documentation, and only a few species were added from that publication date to the current date.
 Any species not marked in this list wasn't observed until after 2006.

 At the bottom of the page are printable checklists in a PDF format.